 Internal communication is a vital part of the way employees succeed within an organization.
 In most companies, most internal communications functions fall on the shoulders of the human resources (HR) department.
 Unfortunately, most people don’t even see this as a problem.
 The truth is, human resource professionals are responsible for many important jobs, but internal communication isn’t really part of the job description.
 In this article, we examine HR and Internal Communications roles and each’s benefits for the company and employees.

 The HR staff has many jobs that relate directly to the employees in a company.
 They’re responsible for all employee recruitment duties, from crafting job descriptions to handling applications and scheduling interviews.
-The HR staff also creates and maintains company policies, handles employee benefits and payroll, and takes care of employee concerns.
+They also play a key role in creating and maintaining company policies, leveraging cloud-based payroll software for tasks such as managing employee benefits, ensuring seamless payroll processing, and addressing employee concerns.
 When employees have disputes, HR professionals may be required to mediate a discussion for a peaceful resolution.

 3 reasons why communication responsibilities are falling to HR